Konanur, Mysore

 Konanur or Paduvalamarahalli is a village in Nanjangud taluk of Mysore district, Karnataka state, India.

 Location

 Konanur is located about 15 km from the nearest town of Chamarajanagar.
 Nanjangud town is also nearby.

 Demographics

 There are 1,924 people in the village living in 482 houses.
 The total area of the village is 705 hectares.

-Landmarks

-The village has a panchayath office, one government school and two private schools.
-There are many temples around the lake in the village.

 Transportation

 The village has a railways station called Konanur railway station.
-It comes in the Mysore-Chamarajnagar branchline.
-There are three trains every day to Mysore and Chamarajanagar on either sides.